-A conditional use listed in this ordinance shall be permitted, altered or denied in accordance with the standards and procedures of this ordinance and this article by action of the Planning Commission unless exempted by Section 6.015.
+A conditional use listed in this ordinance shall be permitted, altered or denied in accordance with the standards and procedures of this ordinance and this Article by action of the Planning Commission or Article 9 Administrative Provisions unless exempted by Section 6.015.
 In the case of a use existing prior to the effective date of this ordinance and classified in this ordinance as a conditional use, a change in use or in lot area or an alteration of structure shall conform with the requirements for a conditional use.